-Areas are designated Rural Ranches on the Town's County Land Use Plan Map to protect the semi-rural character and lifestyle of existing low density rural ranch areas.
+Areas are designated Rural Ranches on the Town's County Land Use Plan Map to protect the semi-rural character and life-style of existing low density rural ranch areas.
 Rural ranch areas are characterized by residential estates, horse ranches and related agricultural uses.
 The maximum permitted density within this category is one unit per two and one-half acres (measured per the definition of gross acreage) or one unit per two acres (measured per the definition of net acreage).
 Limited community facility and utility uses are permitted for the purposes of serving the rural ranch communities.
 Application of flexibility/reserve units and commercial flexibility is not permitted within areas designated Rural Ranches.

-Part 3 of this Element, "Plan Implementation" provides for nonconforming lots within the Rural Ranches land use category, a legal nonconforming lot shall not be separately conveyed, nor shall any dwelling be constructed upon such lot, unless the lot has not, at any time subsequent to the original adoption of this Comprehensive Plan, been under common ownership with a contiguous lot or lots that, if combined, would form a single conforming lot.
+Within the Rural Ranches land use category, a legal nonconforming lot shall not be separately conveyed, nor shall any dwelling be constructed upon such lot, unless the lot has not, at any time subsequent to the original adoption of this Comprehensive Plan, been under common ownership with a contiguous lot or lots that, if combined, would form a single conforming lot.
 However, this rule shall not apply "Developed Areas" as set forth in the Future Land Use Implementation, Section C "Lot Size / Density Exceptions" subsection B.